 2020 Victorian AgriFutures™ Rural Women's Award winner and finalists

-Congratulations to Kelly Barnes the 2020 Victorian winner of the AgriFutures™ Rural Women’s Award!
-Kelly was announced as the winner for 2020 at Parliament House in Melbourne on the 24 March.
+Congratulations to Kelly Barnes the 2020 Victorian winner of the AgriFutures™ Rural Women’s Award.
+Kelly was announced as the winner for 2020 at Parliament House in Melbourne on 24 March 2020.

 Meet the winner